 Who are we looking for?

-Mentees: Open to all WiE members with an economist background (or related) who identify as women, non-binary, gender non-conforming, queer or questioning.
+Mentees: Open to all WiE members with an economics background (or related) in their bachelor studies or beyond, who identify as women, non-binary, gender non-conforming, queer or questioning.
+We particularly encourage members of a minority background to apply.
 Not a WiE member yet?
-You can sign up for free here: https://women-in-economics.com/become-a-member/
+You can sign up for free here:

 - A kick-off session to welcome you and a graduation session to mark your achievement